 The Angle of Incidence in accounting occurs when the entire sales line crosses the cost line from below in the break-even chart.
 Or, it is an angle that gets created due to the sale and cost line.
 Usually, this angle starts forming at the break-even point, indicating how efficiently the company is making a profit.
 Further, the angle suggests that the rate at which the company is making profits.

-A general rule of thumb is the higher the angle, the more is the profit and vice versa.
+A general rule of thumb is the higher the angle, the more the profit and vice versa.
 A large angle of incidence means the company is making profits at a higher rate.
 Similarly, a small angle suggests the profit is being earned at a lower rate.

 Additionally, it gives one more significant information.
-If the angle of incidence is small, it means, the company is incurring more variable costs.
+If the angle of incidence is small, it means the company is incurring more variable costs.
 Thus, for a business, a desirable situation is a large angle of incidence with a high margin of safety.
 It could further indicate that the business might have a monopoly status in its industry.

 Now, let’s see how to construct a break-even chart;